IntermediateAnalytics

 Does CCPA apply only to businesses in California?

-No, CCPA applies to any business processing personal data of California residents, regardless of the business's location.
+No, CCPA applies to any business processing personal data of California residents, regardless of the business's physical location.
+This means that companies outside California must comply if they handle data from California consumers.

 What constitutes 'sale' of data under CCPA?